This article was updated December 10, 2019 from a previous version.

 Lilli Cooper, Martha

 Cooper made her Broadway debut in Spring Awakening and has not stopped loving the theatre.
-On Broadway, she replaced in Wicked as the iconic Elphaba from 2014 to 2015 and can currently be found ‘chopping to the top’ as Sandy Cheeks in the Tony-nominated SpongeBob SquarePants: The Musical.
+On Broadway, she replaced in Wicked as the iconic Elphaba from 2014 to 2015 and then chopped to the top as Sandy Cheeks in the Tony-nominated SpongeBob SquarePants: The Musical.
 In addition to her Broadway career, Cooper can be seen in TV shows such as Elementary and movies like The Post.
-Cooper was most recently in the Indie Award-winning streaming series Indoor Boys written by Alex Wyse and SpongeBob co-star Wesley Taylor.
+Cooper was in the Indie Award-winning streaming series Indoor Boys written by Alex Wyse and SpongeBob co-star Wesley Taylor.
+She is on Broadway finishing her run in Tootsie as female lead Julie Nichols, a performance for which she received a Tony nomination.
+Tootsie runs through January 5, 2020.
+She also plays Addison Carver as a recurring role on CBS’ The Code.

 Gideon Glick, Ernst

 Playing Ernst, Hänschen’s love interest, Spring Awakening marked Glick’s Broadway debut.
 After leaving the show, Glick went on to perform in Spider-Man: Turn Off the Dark in 2011 and star in the recent Significant Other, originating the role Jordan Berman Off-Broadway in 2015 and again on Broadway in 2017.
-Glick will appear in the upcoming adaptation of Harper Lee’s To Kill a Mockingbird by Aaron Sorkin, alongside Jeff Daniels and Celia Keenan-Bolger.
-Glick most recently took part in a benefit reading of Larry Kramer’s The Destiny of Me, a companion piece to the writer’s The Normal Heart.
+Glick starred the upcoming adaptation of Harper Lee’s To Kill a Mockingbird by Aaron Sorkin, alongside Jeff Daniels and Celia Keenan-Bolger, for which he earned a Tony nomination.
+Glick took part in a benefit reading of Larry Kramer’s The Destiny of Me, a companion piece to the writer’s The Normal Heart.
+He filled in for Spring Awakening co-star Groff in Little Shop of Horrors for two weeks in November—while Groff worked on his press tour for Frozen 2.
+Glick will again take over the role of Seymour when Groff departs the production.
+Glick will play the role from January 21 through the new extension date of March 8, 2020.
+Also fun: Glick can be seen in the background of the new movie Marriage Story.

 Stephen Spinella, Adult Men

 Before gracing the stage of the Eugene O’Neill Theatre to perform in Spring Awakening, Stephen Spinella won a Tony for originating the role of Prior Walter in the 1993 Broadway premiere of Tony Kushner’s Pulitzer-winning Angels in America: A Gay Fantasia on National Themes.
 Spinella continued working on Broadway, performing in The Velocity of Autumn as Chris and recently originating the role of Andy Warhold in WarholCapote at A.R.T. in Boston.
-Spinella has also appeared on television in Royal Pains, Desperate Housewives, and Will & Grace.
+Spinella has also appeared on television in Royal Pains, Desperate Housewives, and Will & Grace as well as Netflix’s Tales of the City and Bad Education.

 Christine Estabrook, Adult Women

-While the Drama Desk-winning actress hasn’t performed on Broadway since Spring Awakening, Estabrook has had a wildly successful film and TV career, appearing in Law & Order, Mad Men, American Horror Story, and Crazy Ex-Girlfriend to name a few.
+While the Drama Desk-winning actress hasn’t performed on Broadway since Spring Awakening, Estabrook has had a wildly successful film and TV career, appearing in Law & Order, Mad Men, American Horror Story, Crazy Ex-Girlfriend, as well as the 2019 series Why Women Kill.

 Skylar Astin, Georg

 Many know him as Jesse of the Treblemakers from the wildly successful Pitch Perfect and Pitch Perfect 2, but few realize that Astin started his career onstage, making his Broadway debut in this musical.
 While his Spring Awakening character, Georg, may not be too central to the plot, many theatergoers remember Astin for his belting in the song “Touch Me.”
 In addition to his acting in the Pitch Perfect franchise, Astin has since appeared on Glee, Girls, and in Hamlet 2.
-He returned to the New York stage in City Center’s presentation of God Bless You, Mr. Rosewater and will recently starred in the Kennedy Center’s summer 2018 production of How to Succeed in Business Without Really Trying as Finch alongside Betsy Wolfe and Michael Urie.
+He returned to the New York stage in City Center’s presentation of God Bless You, Mr. Rosewater and starred in the Kennedy Center’s summer 2018 production of How to Succeed in Business Without Really Trying as Finch alongside Betsy Wolfe and Michael Urie.
+He played Greg in the final seasons of Crazy Ex-Girlfriend (replacing Santino Fontana who played the role early on).
+He is the voice of Branch in the TV series Trolls.
+Next, he’ll star alongside Broadway’s Alex Newell in NBC’s new musical pilot Zoey’s Extraordinary Playlist.

 Brian Charles Johnson, Otto

 After appearing in Spring Awakening as Otto, Johnson continued his Broadway career in the ensemble of American Idiot.
-Since then, he has been in several films, most notably The Wolf of Wall Street, and TV shows including Gotham and Master of None.
+Since then, he has been in several films, most notably The Wolf of Wall Street, and TV shows including Gotham and Master of None, Chicago: Fire, Sneaky Pete, and The Kitchen as Giovani The Butcher.

 Phoebe Strole, Anna, Ensemble